victorknox/Friend-Book/README.md

 Type "2" in the terminal to execute this command

-Enter the user ID of the user u wish to unregister
+Enter the user ID of the user you wish to unregister

 ### [3] Recommend friends to existing user

 Type "3" in the terminal to execute this command

-Enter the user ID of the user u want recommendations for
+Enter the user ID of the user you want recommendations for

 ### [4] Add friend to existing user